-The VLE is integral to your study experience, providing:
+The VLE is integral to your study experience.
+There you can find the following resources.

-- Electronic versions of the module guides To provide you with flexibility in how and where you study. - Past examination papers and Chief Examiners' reports To help you develop your examination technique and your understanding of the format of your examinations. - Audio and video lectures For some modules, additional audio/visual resources are uploaded throughout the year to complement your studies. - Lecture Plus Listen to a recorded lecture from a University of London approved tutor, discuss the lecture with fellow students and view feedback from the tutor about the discussion. - Pre-exam updates
+- Online module content

+To provide you with flexibility

+in how and where you study.

+- Past examination papers and Chief Examiners' reports

+To help you develop your examination technique and your understanding of the format of your examinations.

+- Pre-exam updates

-Highlight any significant changes to the law, key cases or legislation since the publication of the module guide.
+Highlighting any significant changes to the law, key cases or legislation since the publication of the module guide.
 These are published annually in February.

-• Module reading Essential readings in the module guides are provided via the VLE.
+- Module reading Essential readings in the module guides are provided via the VLE.

+- Statute books

+Download your personal copy

+of the relevant statute e-books

+to use throughout your studies.

-- Module blog posts Provide information on current legal issues: lawsblog.london.ac.uk - Student discussion forums An opportunity to debate and interact with other students. - Latest announcements Provide up-to-date information about your programme.
+- Module blog posts

+Providing information on current legal issues: lawsblog.london.ac.uk

+- Student discussion forums

+An opportunity to debate and interact with other students.

+- Latest announcements

+Providing up-to-date information about your programme.